Faroe Islands: Flora

 Marsh marigold (Caltha palustris) is common in the Faroe Islands during May and June.

 The Faroes belong to the Faroe Islands boreal grasslands ecoregion.
 The natural vegetation of the Faroe Islands is dominated by arctic-alpine plants, wildflowers, grasses, moss, and lichen.
 Most of the lowland area is grassland, and some are heath, dominated by shrubby heathers, mainly Calluna vulgaris.
 Among the herbaceous flora that occurs in the Faroe Islands is the cosmopolitan marsh thistle, Cirsium palustre.

-Although it is often asserted that the islands are naturally treeless, several tree species, among them shrubby willows (salix), junipers (Juniperus), and stunted birches, colonized the island after the Ice Age but disappeared later – apparently as a result of grazing impacts, possibly aggravated by a shift to relatively wetter cooler climatic conditions about the same time.
+Although it is often asserted that the islands are naturally treeless, several tree species, among them shrubby willows (salix), junipers (Juniperus), and stunted birches, colonised the island after the Ice Age but disappeared later – apparently as a result of grazing impacts, possibly aggravated by a shift to relatively wetter cooler climatic conditions about the same time.
 A limited number of species have been successfully introduced to the region, in particular, trees from the Magellanic subpolar forests region of Chile.
 Conditions in the Magellanic subpolar forests are similar to those in the Faroe Islands, with cold summers and near-continuous subpolar winds.
 The following species from Tierra del Fuego, Drimys winteri, Nothofagus antarctica, Nothofagus pumilio, and Nothofagus betuloides, have been successfully introduced to the Faroe Islands.
 A non-Chilean species that has been introduced is the black cottonwood, also known as the California poplar (Populus trichocarpa).